raphaelquast/beatstep/README.md

 <details>
 <summary>:trumpet: <strong>SHIFT</strong></summary>

-The `shift` layer is active if no other layer is activated and shift is pressed.
-It serves as a *quick-access* layer for frequently used functions.
+If NO other layer is activated, pressing "shift" temporarily activates the `shift` layer It serves as a *quick-access* layer for frequently used functions.
 The layer is deactivated as soon as `shift` is released!
+**double-tap** `shift` to activate the layer permanently.

 The lights in the first indicate the currently activated clip.
 (`red` for midi, `blue` for audio and `magenta` for return tracks)